 - Analysis of how these sensors networks can be used: e.g., agriculture/viticulture, fleet tracking, chemical plants, office rooms, energy production/consumption, air quality, biodiversity, water quality, student projects, flood alerts, in situ mobile data acquisition, factories, school rooms & campuses.

 - How much sensor data is enough or are we getting too much?
 Feeling overwhelmed by lots of data?
-Gather everything possible from the field or do you think there is a solution?
+Should you gather everything possible from the field or do you think there is a more effective solution?

 - Show how the Esri ArcGIS Online platform plays a role in making all of this work.